Skip to content

 • Justification for the security controls chosen

-• Justification for the security controls that are not chosen
+• Rationale for the security controls that are not chosen

 • Confirm which controls have been implemented